DanielLoth/sql-server-change-management-primer/README.md

 This is evidenced by the fact that, by default, it will carry out tasks which involve blocking access to the data.

+For example:
-For example, the sqlpackage tool will happily perform table rebuilds in order to add a new column that is added between two existing columns when the `IgnoreColumnOrder` parameter has not been set to `true`.
+* The SqlPackage tool will happily perform table rebuilds in order to add a new column that is added between two existing columns when the `IgnoreColumnOrder` parameter has not been set to `true`.
+  * This necessarily makes use of the `SERIALIZABLE` isolation level, and so is incompatible with other users of the database transacting against the data within the table for the duration of the table rebuild.
+* When creating `FOREIGN KEY` constraints, the SqlPackage tool will not use any kind of blocking-avoidance strategy.
+For example, the `LOCK_TIMEOUT` and `DEADLOCK_PRIORITY` settings.

 ## Manually changing data